AP Source: PSG remains in talks on signing Lionel Messi - NewsBreak

 While Messi waited to speak on his future, Barcelona’s coach and players used social media to express their farewells to the 34-year-old star.

-Coach Ronald Koeman said on Saturday “it is still difficult to grasp that you will never play again for Barcelona.”
+Coach Ronald Koeman said Saturday that “it is still difficult to grasp that you will never play again for Barcelona.”

 Veteran defender Gerard Pique, who had played with Messi since the time both were teenagers at Barcelona’s youth academy, said late Friday that “nothing will ever be the same, not Camp Nou, not the city of Barcelona, not even ourselves.